 I'm a combinatorial mathematician at Middlesex University in north London, England.
 I'm married to Rachel, a Methodist minister, and we live in Ealing in west London.

-I've performed on several music recordings, composed two tunes that seemed worth keeping, co-written a textbook, and developed the Torus tune-indexing system.
-I'm interested in puzzles.
+I've performed on several music recordings, composed two tunes that seemed worth keeping, thought about some puzzles co-written a textbook, and developed the Torus tune-indexing system.
 I no longer maintain any Android apps.

 This page is maintained by Thomas Bending,